 God’s people often built memorials to remember God’s faithfulness throughout their journeys.
 Adapt that concept for your prayer stations ideas by providing a variety of cardboard boxes and other items from the recycling bin.
 Also set out craft supplies and encourage teens to each construct a unique creation.
 They can write specific or general praises to God.
 When everyone’s finished, come up with a way to stack or attach all the individual pieces.
-Then display the memorial in the youth room or church as a reminder of God’s provision and care.
+Then display the memorial and its prayer prompts in the youth room or church.
+It will serve as a solid reminder of God’s provision and care.

 8. Family Prayer Cards